Free Will in Ancient Thought

 τύπωσις, typōsis, "forming, moulding, impression" the standard Stoic term for an impression, phantasia, by impressio (see Acad.
 2.58).
 This is how we have come to use the term impression.

 Humans find themselves with impressions.
 When, for example, you look at something, you get an impression of how it looks.
-Its features impress on you in a certain way.
+You might say, for example, "I have the impression that it is ...."
+The features of the object impress themselves on you in a certain way.

 12. Already Chrysippus (just two generations after Zeno)